 - a.
-Workweek/Period The workweek is a one-hundred and sixty-eight (168) hour period beginning at 0001 hours on Sunday and ending at 2359 hours the following Saturday.
+Workweek/Period -- The workweek is a one-hundred and sixty-eight (168) hour period beginning at 0001 hours on Sunday and ending at 2359 hours the following Saturday.
 The regular hours for the work period shall consist of forty (40) hours beginning at 0001 hours on a designated Sunday and ending seven days later at 2359 hours on Saturday.
 Time worked shall be defined according to the Fair Labor Standards Act. - b.
-Overtime -Overtime is defined as all pre-authorized work in excess of eight (8) hours in a single work day.
-Overtime work shall be rounded to the nearest quarter (1/4) hour.
-Time spent on sick leave, vacations or authorized leave shall not be considered hours worked in computing overtime.
-However, holidays and compensatory time off shall be considered hours worked in computing overtime.
-Overtime shall be paid at the rate of one and one-half (1 1⁄2) times an employee's base rate of pay.
+Overtime -- For full-time employees assigned to non-branch court positions, overtime is defined as all pre-authorized work in excess of eight (8) hours in a single work day.